Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): Introduction

 Our key contributions are: \begin{itemize} \item \textbf{Analysis of BNB smart chain}: To the best of our knowledge, we are the first to study this young but well-established blockchain, performing a longitudinal analysis from its inception to March 2022.
-We study the tokens and the liquidity pools ecosystem, highlighting analogies and differences with Ethereum. \item \textbf{1-day tokens and Token spammers}: We estimate the lifetime of the tokens on both blockchains, discovering that about 60\% of tokens last less than one day.
-In particular, a significant fraction of them lasts just 1 block.
-Analyzing who creates the tokens, we observe that just 1\% of addresses create an abnormal number of tokens (about 20-25\% of tokens of the blockchain). \item \textbf{Exit scam operations}: We investigate the presence of the exit scam fraud pattern in 1-day tokens.
-We discover that in BSC, 81.2\% of 1-day tokens listed on PancakeSwap have this pattern.
-Moreover, we notice that 75.1\% of the token spammer in BSC carry out at least one operation using ``disposable'' tokens.
-We estimate the gains of the scammer, observing that even if the operation is very simple to arrange, given its cheap cost, it is profitable when performed serially. \item \textbf{Sniper bots}: We find the presence of sniper bots, a particular kind of trader bot that observes the mempool of the blockchain to buy newly listed tokens in almost zero time from the moment they are tradable on a liquidity pool.
-To the best of our knowledge, we are the first to illustrate how this kind of trading bot works, detect their presence, and quantify their activity in the exit scam operations. \end{itemize}
+We study the tokens and the liquidity pools ecosystem, highlighting analogies and differences with Ethereum. \item \textbf{Short lifetime tokens and Token spammers}: We estimate the lifetime of the tokens on both blockchains.
+Discovering that about 60\% of tokens last less than one day.
+Analyzing who creates the tokens, we observe that just 1\% of addresses create an abnormal number of tokens (about 20-25\% of tokens of the blockchains). \item \textbf{1-day rug pulls}: We investigate the presence of the rug pull pattern in 1-day tokens.
+We discover that on BSC, 81.2\% of 1-day tokens listed on PancakeSwap have this pattern.
+We estimate the gains of the attackers, observing that even if the operation is very simple to arrange, given its cheap cost, it is profitable when performed serially. \item \textbf{The sniper bot 2.0}: We find the presence of sniper bots (Sec.~\ref{sec:sniper_bots}), a particular kind of trader bot that observes the blockchain's mempool to buy newly listed tokens.
+To the best of our knowledge, we are the first to illustrate how this kind of trading bot works, detect their presence, and quantify their activity in the rug pull operations. \end{itemize}